Arianism

 Amen.

 The real problem between the Orthodox and Arians was that Orthodox Christianity had mixed their religion with the Greco-Roman gods including some Persian ideas of Mythra, merging Christ with the former sun god.
-The Arians instead had mixed their faith with that of the Norse gods, merging Christ with Thor the god or war.
+The Arians instead had mixed their faith with that of the Norse gods, merging Christ with Thor the god of war.

 Leave a Reply